NicolasLagaillardie/mpst_rust_github/README.md

 #### Creation of new roles

-Instead of being limited by roles `RoleA`, `RoleB` and `RoleC`, you can now create your own roles.
+Instead of being limited by roles `RoleA`, `RoleB` and `RoleC`, you can now create your roles.
 To achieve this, you need to use the macros `create_normal_role` and `create_broadcast_role`, respectively for binary types and broadcasted ones.
 Example of use can be found in the [macro-basic](tests/macro-basics.rs).
-Those macros take, as parameters and in the order, the name of the role, the name of the `next`function to go through the stack, the name of the *dual* of this role and the name of the `next` function for this dual.
+Those macros take, as parameters and in the order, the name of the role, the name of the `next` function to go through the stack, the name of the *dual* of this role and the name of the `next` function for this dual.
 For instance, let's create the role `RoleD`.
 The expected code will be:

 ```rust
 create_normal_role!(RoleA, next_a, RoleD, next_d);